klnsuman/LangChain/README.md

       Converts text to embeddings and stores these embeddings in vector databases for search and retrieval using RAG.
 Similarity Search.
 - 7. Memory
       This module enables users to create a persisting state between calls of a model.

+3 Levels in Which We can use LLM's
+Level 1 : Prompt Engieering
+          Not Touching Any Parameters
+            Easy Way : ChatGPT
+            Less Easy Way : OpenAI API / Huggig face API's(Open Source) Level 2 : Model Fine Tuning
+          Adjusting the Pre-Trained Model Parameters
+                            Use upervised Learning / Supervised Fine Tuning.
+Level 3 : Build Your Own LLM Model
+          Want your Model to be specifically , good at ur use case.
+          Need Wikipedia / Book Corpus -> Trillions of Text

 ```